smitelli/langolier/README.md

       - '23456'
       - '34567'

 * `consumer_key`, `consumer_secret`, `access_token`, and `access_token_secret`: These are OAuth keys for the Twitter API.
-You'll likely have to register a new app if you don't have consumer keys.
+You'll likely have to register a new app if you don't have consumer keys already.
 Make sure the key you generate has both read and write access to your account.
 * `screen_name`: Should be set to your Twitter handle.
 I.E. if your profile is https://twitter.com/smitelli and people mention you as `@smitelli`, this should be set to `smitelli`.
+It goes without saying that this needs to match the API tokens, otherwise Langolier will read tweets from an account that it doesn't have the authority to delete from.
 * `keep_days`: The maximum number of days a tweet will be retained for.
 Once a tweet is older than this, it becomes eligible for automatic deletion.
 Tweets may be removed earlier than this if the account has more than 3,100 tweets at any given time.
 * `keep_ids`: A list of tweet IDs, **as strings and not numbers.** Each ID in this list will be spared from deletion.
 So, if you wanted to preserve the tweet seen at https://twitter.com/smitelli/status/335455012, the line should look like `- '335455012'`.
 To preserve no tweets, use the format `keep_ids: []`.
 Tweets in this list _may_ be deleted if the account currently has more than 3,100 tweets that have been posted since.